MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/desktop-slicer-filter-date-range.md

 :::image type="content" source="media/desktop-slicer-filter-date-range/set-relative-date-range-slicer-filter.png" alt-text="Screenshot of the slicer visual with the Format pane and the Relative Date selected.":::

-For the relative date slicer, select *Relative Date*.

-You can then select the settings.
+You can then select the settings in the date slicers.

-For the first setting in the *relative date slicer*, you have the following choices:
+For the first setting, you have the following choices:

 :::image type="content" source="media/desktop-slicer-filter-date-range/relative-date-range-slicer-filter-04.png" alt-text="Screenshot of the Relative config options with the first setting called out.":::